mailgun/documentation/source/api-templates.rst

     POST /<domain>/templates/<template>/versions

-Create a new version of the template.
-If the template doesn't contain any versions yet the first version becomes active
+Create a new version of a template.
+If the template doesn't contain any other versions, the first version becomes active.

 .. container:: ptable